-Once surgery is over, people are usually ready to recover as quickly as possible so they can get back to their normal routine.
+People are usually ready to recover as quickly as possible after surgery so they can get back to their normal routine.
 While they often follow their doctor’s instructions for healing, they sometimes do not recover as quickly as they should.
 Skin flap surgery is no different.
 While there are many reasons people may not heal quickly and correctly after this surgery, one of them is due to skin flap necrosis.

 WHAT IS SKIN FLAP NECROSIS AND HOW DO YOU KNOW IF YOU HAVE IT?